curiousML/curiousml.github.io/_posts/2026-08-14-why-python.md

 3. **Concurrency is awkward.** The Global Interpreter Lock has long prevented several threads from executing Python bytecode at once, pushing everyone towards multiprocessing.
-This is finally changing — CPython 3.13 shipped an experimental free-threaded build and 3.14 made it officially supported — but the ecosystem will take a few more years to catch up.
+This is finally changing, since CPython 3.13 shipped an experimental free-threaded build and 3.14 made it officially supported, but the ecosystem will take a few more years to catch up.

 4. **Packaging and environments are a mess.** pip, conda, Poetry, uv, virtualenv, wheels, lockfiles: the tooling is powerful and badly signposted, and "it works